joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 10. Type some text in the "Custom Text/HTML" textarea.
 Click "Save Settings."

 11. Now load the page you just edited in your browser.
-Instead of the menu from before, you now see the new title and the custom text you typed.
-If you go to any other page that uses the same sidebar, you will see the menu from before.
+Instead of the custom menu from before, you now see the new title and the custom text you typed.
+If you go to any other page that uses the same sidebar, you will see the custom menu from before.

 12. Finally, you can select this page in the "Use Profiles From" menu from any other page to re-use these settings.
-This is useful if you have a sub-set of pages that need to re-use the same sidebar content.
+This is useful if you have a sub-set of pages that need to re-use the same dynamic sidebar content.

-IMPORTANT: As of 1.4.5 the definition of "Future" posts (formerly "events") has been modified to simplify use and to make the interface more intuitive.
-This may require adjustments to date-dependent IntelliWidgets and Post date fields.

 Checking "Only Future Posts" excludes posts with a Start Date < current date/time, regardless of Expire Date.
 (Formerly "Only Future Events.")
 Checking "Exclude Future Posts" hides posts with a Start Date > current date/time, regardless of Expire Date.
 (Formerly "Only Active Events.")
 The "Exclude Expired Posts" behavior has not changed.